e2lmc/e2lmc.github.io/starter_kit.md

 ## Starter kit

 This starter kit includes a set of Jupyter notebooks designed to help participants better understand the use case and learn how to contribute to the competition.
-For general information about the challenge and instructions on how to submit your solutions, please refer to the competition page [Codabench page](TODO).

 ### Prerequisites